Stellarium/stellarium/VENDOR_BRANCHING.md

 Stellarium is constantly benefiting from open source artifacts and enriched with text/data/source files that are **copy-pasted** from places outside of Stellarium.

-Sometimes this can be solved by using package managers that automate the importig of external "stuff" (typically code) and allow to fine tune which version is to be imported; Python's `pip` is a great example of this.
+Sometimes this can be solved by using package managers that automate the importing of external "stuff" (typically code) and allow to fine tune which version is to be imported; Python's `pip` is a great example of this.
 But package managers do not allow to customise the imported code out of the box (in the `pip` example, one needs to use `-e` to start with).

 The basic problem with copy-pasting external artifacts is **code (or data) rot** (and also: "*copy-paste is evil*").
 E.g. external artifact changes will not magically appear in Stellarium.